Here’s my unique story of growing up both in Boys Town & a “typical” Chicago suburb~

-I am an ally and have been an ally to the LGBTQ community from birth.
+I AM AN ALLY and have been an ally to the LGBTQ community from birth.

-As a “tween”, my parents and uncles opened their first gay bar in Chicago called Christopher Street at the corner of Halsted and Cornelia (the neighborhood today is called “Boystown”).
+As a “tween”, my parents and uncles (Steve and Pat) opened their first gay bar in Chicago called Christopher Street at the corner of Halsted and Cornelia (the neighborhood today is called “Boystown”).
 If you know or are interested in history, you might recognize the name Christopher Street since this is the street in NY where the Stonewall Riots broke out in 1969, which began the gay rights movement!

 The atmosphere of acceptance and belonging at Christopher Street was similar to the bar in the TV show “Cheers”.
 You know the song: